 Winemaking/Select Wines

-The 2016 Vinum Cellars Napa Valley Longhorn Ridge Vineyard Cabernet Sauvignon (Hoffman Block) is from a site in the hills of the Vaca mountain range to the east of the valley floor – on the backside of the Atlas Peak Appellation.
-Vinum Cellars has produced wine from this site since 2005 from its original 8-acre planting.
-Spicy, inviting and layered with plenty of fruit aromatics on the bouquet – offers aromas of ripe plum, blackberry, juniper berry, old cedar box and dried tobacco leaf (this last smell reminds us of walking into a dry storage barn for tobacco leaf at a tobacco farm we visited in Cuba several years ago).
-Juicy with good acidity, shows flavors of red cherry, dark currant, and a darker spice component and a red fruit tartness on the finish.
-Gravelly tannins are well defined but not harsh.
+The 2016 Vinum Cellars Napa Valley Longhorn Ridge Vineyard Cabernet Sauvignon (Hoffman Block) is aromatically spicy, inviting and layered with plenty of fruit layers on the bouquet.
+It offers aromas of ripe plum, blackberry, juniper berry, old cedar box and dried tobacco leaf (this last smell reminds us of walking into a dry storage barn for tobacco leaf at a tobacco farm we visited in Cuba several years ago).
+Juicy with good acidity, it sports flavors of red cherry, dark currant, a darker spice component and a red fruit tartness on the finish.
+The gravelly tannins are well defined but not harsh.
 100% varietal.
 700 cases produced.

-Vinum Cellars produces some of the best value to quality single vineyard Cabernet Sauvignon wines from Napa Valley.
+Vinum Cellars produces some of the best value to quality wines from Napa Valley and beyond, including their single vineyard Cabernet Sauvignon.

 —

 They continue to produce their wine at Napa Wine Co, located in the heart of Napa Valley in Oakville.
-Total production every year is around 30,000 cases.
-Their wines are reasonably priced, especially considering they are all hand-made and often in fairly low quantities.
+Total production every year is around 20,000 cases.
 For many years, the Vinum wines were available for tasting at what was Napa Wine Co’s shared tasting room in Oakville.
-But as of January 1, 2019, this tasting room stopped representing all vintner and was converted over to a tasting space for Ghost Block Wines.
+But as of January 1, 2019, this tasting room stopped representing all vintner clients and was converted over to a tasting space for Ghost Block Wines.

-Their offices are located in this building.
+Until 2024, their offices were also located in this building but have since relocated to downtown Napa.
 Originally located across the highway at the intersection of Highway 12 and Highway 29, this home was eventually moved a few minutes to the west, to this site.
 Its original site is currently The Doctors Company and the street that encircles this campus is named Greenwood Drive in homage to the original owners.

 The house remained under Greenwood family ownership for more than 150 years before ultimately it was sold.
 Part of the original Greenwood Ranch is the site of the Napa County airport.